spencer-owens/catch-a-case/docs/new-project-setup.md

 Why they need it
 How they'll interact with the system

 Output the user stories by role in a numbered list.
+Use as many sotries as you need to cover all the features we've outlined in the project overview.

 Provide the file in markdown format.
+Output to the /project-info folder.
 ```